-- (b) A record of any significant technical interpretation made, different test methodology applied, or new technology introduced; - (c) A test report from the Technical Service; - (d) Information documents from the manufacturer, properly specifying the type being approved; - (e) A statement of the conformity of production status, stating the basis of the initial assessment (i.e. assessment by the Approval Authority, ISO 9000 certification, etc.), and the date of the initial and any surveillance assessments; - (f) The approval certificate.
+- (a) A record of the worst-case selection and the justification for that selection.
+This may include information from the manufacturer; - (b) A record of any significant technical interpretation made, different test methodology applied, or new technology introduced; - (c) A test report from the Technical Service; - (d) Information documents from the manufacturer, properly specifying the type being approved; - (e) A statement of the conformity of production status, stating the basis of the initial assessment (i.e. assessment by the Approval Authority, ISO 9000 certification, etc.), and the date of the initial and any surveillance assessments; - (f) The approval certificate.

-These documents shall be available to other Approval Authorities on request.
+These documents shall be available to other Approval Authorities on request-in accordance with Article 5 of the 1958 Agreement.
 The issuing Approval Authority shall despatch the requested documents within 14 working days after receiving the request, or explain why it cannot comply with the request in time.
 By this deadline, it shall announce when, within the next 28 days, it will deliver the requested documents.